-DO: Slightly bend knees and move your hips directly over ankles.
-This will encourage top of shin forward and engage your front thighs and avoid hyperextension.
+DO: Slightly bend your knees and move your hips directly over your ankles.
+This will encourage the top of the shin forward and engage your front thighs and avoid hyperextension.
 “Yoga practice has a building block effect,” says Candace.
-“Remember to take what you learn in every pose and apply it to the next.”
+“Remember to apply what you learn in every pose to the next.”

 #3 Warrior III Pose:

-DON’T: Extend in one direction rather than feeling polar attraction of opposites.
+DON’T: Extend in one direction rather than feeling the polar attraction of opposites.

 #4 Upward Facing Dog:

 DON’T: Tense and compress neck and shoulders, hyper extend elbows, or put any strain on the wrists when practicing yoga techniques.
 “Tense shoulders cause problems in the wrists,” says Candace.

 DO: Micro bend elbows or as much as needed until you can keep your shoulder blades engaged on the back as you lift your chest high.

 Lie on your belly with your chin or forehead on the floor.
 Your palms are shoulder distance apart and next to your chest.
 Breathe into your hands, pressing evenly through the palms as if you were energetically pulling them back to your feet.